 Fall River Public Library

-The SAILS library network offers print e-books, audio books and music in downloadable format.
+The SAILS library network offers e-books, audio books, music, and now streaming video in downloadable format.
 These work just the same as borrowing a print book or CD.
 They're free, but will expire after a specific time period--either 7, 14, or 21 days.
 You can change your preferred borrowing time under the settings tab in your SAILS account.
 Search for downloadable titles here.

 Axis 360 provides even more e-book choices for adults, teens, and kids, with popular titles in a fully accessible format that allows you to read on multiple platforms.
 Download to your phone, then enjoy on your tablet.
 The free Blio reader app is compatible with any screen reader for visually impaired people.

 TumbleBooks, animated e-books for kids, are a great option for children just learning to read.
 They can follow along with the story while watching pictures and animations.
 Some have games to play as well.

 Freegal Music is an additional download option for Fall River library card holders only.
 Library members can download songs in MP3 format.
 This music is free, and you can keep it forever.
 There is a limit of 3 songs per week, or 156 per year.

 Hoopla is the newest addition to our digital collection.
 They offer e-books, audio books, comics, music, and movies.
 All are free and can be found just by searching our library catalog.
 (They are listed by title and author, or you can do a keyword search with "Hoopla digital" to see all Hoopla titles.)
 You can download the Hoopla app (Apple or Android) to enjoy these titles on your phone or tablet.
 Hoopla movies can also be streamed through streaming TV devices, such as Roku.
 Here's a helpful guide.